openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 **Function:** Auto alignment.

-If the specified item is entirely within the display area, no adjustment is made.
-Otherwise, it aligns the item's start or end with the List based on the shortest scroll distance to ensure the item is fully visible.
+If the specified item is fully within the display area, no adjustment is made.
+Otherwise, it aligns the item's start or end with the List based on the shortest scroll distance, ensuring the item is fully visible.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full